GAA Statistics: The football championship’s power rankings

 24 Derry

-A much improved 2019, promotion to Division 3 but defeat to Laois showed them how far they’ve still left to go. (-11)
+A much improved 2019, promotion to Division 3 but defeat to Laois showed them how far they’ve still left to go.
+They’re 21st in league, and 25th in championship rankings. (-11)

 25 Carlow